-over the input sequence size.
+Many taxonomy-independent methods were developed over past few years [5-7].
+The key step among these methods is clustering, which is to group input sequences into different OTUs.
+However, most of these clustering methods require a quadratic space and time over the input sequence size.
 For example, hierarchical clustering is one of the most popular choices that have been widely used in many sequence analysis tools.
 It is a classic method, which is based on pairwise distance between input sequence samples.
 However, the main drawback of it is the quadratic space requirement for input distance matrix and a time complexity of $O(N^2)$.
-To overcome this shortage, several heuristic and hierarchical methods are developed [8-13] wever, they can only perform on low dimensional data or lack accuracy.
+To overcome this shortage, several heuristic and hierarchical methods are developed [8-11].
+However, they can only perform on low dimensional data or lack accuracy.

-Our techniques proposed in [14][15] for sequence analysis can be collectively classified as taxonomy-independent, wherein different sequence alignment tools are applied in order to glean specific pieces of information about the related genome.
+Our techniques proposed in [12][13] for sequence analysis can be collectively classified as taxonomy-independent, wherein different sequence alignment tools are applied in order to glean specific pieces of information about the related genome.
 We used deterministic annealing method for dimension reduction and pairwise clustering to group the sequences into different clusters and visualize them in a lower dimension.
 An interpolation algorithm has been used to reduce time and space cost for massive data.
-All of these techniques are parallelized to process large data on multiple compute nodes, using MapReduce [16], iterative MapReduce [17] and/or MPI [18] frameworks.
-We improved the parallel efficiency of DACIDR by developing a hybrid workflow model on high performance computers (HPC) [19].
+All of these techniques are parallelized to process large data on multiple compute nodes, using MapReduce [14], iterative MapReduce [15] and/or MPI [16] frameworks.
+We improved the parallel efficiency of DACIDR by developing a hybrid workflow model on high performance computers (HPC) [17].
 Additionally, we proposed SSP-Tree, which uses a heuristic method to achieve sub-quadratic time complexity with an interpolation process.
 Furthermore, we developed a new algorithm that can enable fast refinement of the clustering result by using SSP-Tree.